lb3361/gigatron-lb/extension-crazy/fab/README.md

 The early versions of the board were build by relying on JLCPCB SMT assembly service as much as possible.
 Alas, in these times of chip shortage, JLCPCB does not always have the necessary chips in stock or sells them for unreasonable prices.
-Therefore I often had finish the board with hand soldering.
+Therefore we usually had finish the board with hand soldering.
 Hand-soldering the 8 pins PLL chip is quite easy with the "lots of flux" method.
 Hand-soldering the 44 pins SRAM is difficult but possible.
 Hand-soldering the CPLD is well